back arrow

 </td>

-In order to include a background pattern in an outlook template mail you can upload the pattern onto ‘www.backgrounds.com‘ and get the readymade VML code.
-You can find more information regarding how to add background images in Outlook HTML email templates in our blog titled “Background Images in Emails“.
+To add a background pattern in an Outlook email template, upload the pattern to ‘www.backgrounds.com’ to receive the ready-made VML code.
+For more details on how to incorporate background images in Outlook HTML email templates, check out our blog post titled “Background Images in Emails.”

 Other email clients: